 day, because the hope is that everybody will flock to the biggest

-platform to be able to speak with the most people, and then shady people
+platform to be able to speak with the most people.

-Not to point fingers, I’ll just point hands: WhatsApp, Facebook Messenger, Slack, Telegram, and Signal.
-All very different use cases, but all have basically this problem: the only way that I can send messages to somebody on Facebook Messenger is by using Facebook Messenger: I don’t (really) have a choice of clients, and I don’t have a way of building my own copy of Facebook messenger that I can use, because this would give the added bonus of knowing exactly how Facebook Messenger works behind the scenes.
+WhatsApp, Facebook Messenger, Slack, and even Telegram and Signal all have basically this problem: the only way that I can send messages to somebody on Facebook Messenger is by using Facebook Messenger; I don’t (really) have a choice of clients, and I don’t have a way of building my own copy of Facebook messenger that I can use, because this would give the added bonus of knowing exactly how Facebook Messenger works behind the scenes.